jordaoqualho/jordaoqualho/README.md

 Here are some highlights of my background:

-* 💼 Currently looking for job as a Full-Stack Software Engineer
+* 💼 Currently working at ROIT as a Full-Stack Software Engineer

 * 🚀 Skills: Proficient in JavaScript, Node.js, React.js, Next.js, Vue.js, HTML, CSS, MongoDB, and MySQL.